Retrieval is great. But how do I get my students on board?

 Purcell, W., & Gilbert, A. (2019, August 22).
 How Action Research Forms Student-Centered Classrooms.
 Retrieved August 22, 2019.

 Teachers conducted a study in their own classrooms to improve student performance, and their own teaching styles.
-They used data to determine that it’s not
+They used data to determine that it’s not only student achievement that is

 Using a metacognitive exercise helps students know what they should and shouldn’t study.